-Therein, she examines how Canadian women writers approached their own archives for the purposes of locating self-agency.
-She then investigates how they were regulated and contained, and how they existed in or resisted both personal and professional antagonist relationships.
+From 2005-2009, I was awarded another SSHRC Grant (Standard Research) and from 2009-2013, the FQRSC Établissement de nouveaux professeurs-chercheurs, for Unarrested Archives: Case Studies in Twentieth-Century Canadian Women’s Authorship (University of Toronto Press 2014), which was a finalist for the Gabrielle Roy Prize in 2015.
+Therein, I examine how Canadian women writers approached their own archives for the purposes of locating self-agency.
+I investigate how they were regulated and contained, and how they existed in or resisted both personal and professional antagonist relationships.
 These antagonisms generated the very divisions, the conflictual set of relations, by which women then engaged in productive disruptions.

-During her research for the monograph, she discovered Jane Rule’s hand-written autobiography, Taking My Life, in the University of British Columbia archives.
-She subsequently transcribed, edited, annotated, and prepared the autobiography for publication (Talon 2011) and also wrote the afterword.
-Taking My Life was shortlisted for the LAMBDA Award (2012), received a nomination for the Stonewall Book Award (2011), and garnered many positive reviews.
+During my research for the monograph, I discovered Jane Rule’s hand-written autobiography, Taking My Life, in the University of British Columbia archives.
+I subsequently transcribed, edited, annotated, and prepared the autobiography for publication (Talon 2011) and also wrote the afterword.
+Taking My Life was shortlisted for the LAMBDA Award (2011), received a nomination for the Stonewall Book Award (2011), and garnered many positive reviews.
 One such review appeared in The Globe and Mail.
-She is drawing upon this research to write the biography of Jane Rule and to evaluate her interventions in the formation of a west coast queer culture, her current research in progress.
+I am drawing upon this research to write the biography of Jane Rule and to evaluate her interventions in the formation of a west coast queer cultures.

-Dr. Reder and she also worked on another collaboration, supported by a SSHRC Connections Grant (January 2014), which drew together Indigenous studies scholars and students from across the country to consider pedagogical approaches to Indigenous literatures.
-The event took place at the end of February 2014 in Vancouver, at which time she and Dr. Reder workshopped a new anthology, Learn, Teach, Challenge: Approaching Indigenous Literatures (WLUP 2016).
+Dr. Reder and I also worked on another collaboration, supported by a SSHRC Connection Grant (January 2014), which drew together Indigenous studies scholars and students from across the country to consider pedagogical approaches to Indigenous literatures.
+The event took place at the end of February 2014 in Vancouver, at which time Dr. Reder and I workshopped a new anthology, Learn, Teach, Challenge: Approaching Indigenous Literatures (WLUP 2016).